HCL-TECH-SOFTWARE/domino-online-meeting-integration/docs/modules_webapp/development/design_structure.md

 - **com.hcl.domi.tools**: the generic classes for use elsewhere.
   - **DOMIConstants**: all constants used throughout the application.
   - **DOMIException**: a class for exceptions within this application.
+  - **DOMIProvider**: enum for variable information relating to a meeting provider.
   - **DOMIUtils**: static methods for use throughout the application.

 ### Resources